evelbulgroz/udacity-public-transport-project/README.md

 Download or clone the project from my github, then run `npm run setup` in NodeJS from the root directory.
 Then run `npm run build` from a Linux savvy terminal to get a build of the project (see also "Build" below).

 ### Online Host
-To get started, build the app, move the build to an external Web server, run `npm run proxy` in NodeJS, then load the file `build/index.html` into a web browser (form the Web server) and enter your journey details when the app has loaded.
+To get started, build the app, move the build to an external Web server, run `npm run proxy` in NodeJS, then load the file `build/index.html` into a web browser (from the Web server) and enter your journey details when the app has loaded.

 ### Local Host
 If you do not have a access to an external Web server, you can run the app locally on your machine by running `npm run start` in NodeJS after setting up and building the project.
 This will load the development version of the app into your default Web browser.
-Replace `src` with `build` at the end of the URL to get the smoothest experience.
+Replace `/src/` with `/build/` at the end of the URL to get the smoothest experience.

 ## How to Use
 Use the top-right "hamburger menu" to navigate between views or, where available, tap an item in a list to see details, and use the top-right "back" (i.e. left) arrow to go back from a detail view to the main list.
 (Not all lists have detail views.)